mobi3006/homelab/mobibox/README.md

 [devbox](https://www.jetify.com/docs/devbox) is a package manager that is based on `devbox.json` and `devbox.lock` to configure packages on your system.
 This way your microservice can provide such metadata and with `devbox shell` you get all the packages installed that you need to work with that microservice ... it configures a virtual environment - isolated from tools that are installed on your system and from other microservices using the same tools but with different versions.

 It is based on [nix](https://nixos.org/) that offers over [100.000 packages](https://search.nixos.org/packages).

+## Benefits compared to OS-package manager

+I am usually using Ubuntu LTS versions which might not provide the latest versions for all tools.
+Sometimes I have to add repositories for some tools.
+With devbox I usually get the latest versions.

+I can also test/configure different versions of a tool ... with the OS-package manager this is almost impossible.

+devbox is platform independent.
+I can use it on Linux, MacOS and Windows without any differences.
+This has great benefits for automating a development environment setup ... even in case you do not use a virtual machine like mobibox.
+I could use the devbox package configuration on any host-system out-of-the box.

 ## Global devbox packages